tjelvar-olsson/biologists-guide-to-computing/source/first-steps-towards-automation.rst

 splitting the line by "|" the UniProt id will be available in the second fragment.

-The command below makes use of the ``\`` character at the end of the first line.
+The command below makes use of the backslash character (``\``) at the end of the first line.
 This tells bash that the command continues on the next line.
 You can use this syntax in your scripts and in the terminal.
-Alternatively, you can simply include the content of both lines below in a single line, omitting the ``\``.
+Alternatively, you can simply include the content from both lines below in a single line, omitting the ``\``.

 .. code-block:: none